You can track 200 tasks and still miss the important ones

 Use this decision system to narrow options when choosing among the best prioritization apps.

-The three-factor app match protocol is a decision framework for selecting prioritization apps that evaluates framework compatibility, work context alignment, and setup tolerance to match tools with user needs rather than features.
+The three-factor app match protocol is a decision framework we developed for this guide that evaluates framework compatibility, work context alignment, and setup tolerance to match prioritization apps to user needs rather than features.

 The protocol filters options sequentially: first matching the app’s framework to your preferred method (Eisenhower, ABC, RICE), then testing against your work context (solo vs. team, meeting-heavy vs. maker schedule), and finally checking whether setup complexity fits your tolerance.